hookactions/certes-spec/master-api.md

 The Master API will be responsible for creating new JWTs but other components may need to validate these tokens.
 The best approach is a public/private key pair so the components only needing to validate the token can do so with the public key.
 At this time `RS256` seems like the best signing algorithm; it is fast and secure.

+This token would be generated when a user signs into the API.
+For now, a simple username and password combination should suffice.

 ### GRPC

 As with the other components in Certes, the default handling of internal GRPC authentication is with SSL/TLS.
 If the GRPC methods are called from the Event Gateway then a JWT will be required in the GRPC request metadata.
 This JWT will be validated in the same manner as previously discussed in the HTTP section, the only difference is how it is generated.
 For GRPC use, a JWT may need to be long-lived and will be treated as an API key which can be provisioned in the Management UI.